swiss-itlabs/ts-utils/packages/ts-import-move/README.md

 # @itlabs/ts-import-move

-If you have moved a class, function, component or whatever in your monorepo, from one library to another, it can be a lot of work to update all imports if you are using typescript paths aliases e.g.
+It can be a lot of work to update all imports, if you moved a class, function, component or whatever from one library of your monorepo to another.
+If you are using relative paths for the imports, tools like visual studio code would ask you to perform these import updates for you.
+But not if you are using typescript paths aliases in your monorepo e.g.

 ```json
 "paths": {